-50% off Samsung charging pads and plugs for the holidays
+50% off Samsung wireless charging pads and plugs for the holidays

-(Pocket-lint) - It’s the holiday season, and you know what that means - you don't have long left for shopping for gifts!
+It’s the holiday season, and you know what that means - you don't have long left for shopping for gifts!
 But why not treat yourself while you’re at it?
 Electronic Woot, an Amazon company dedicated to electronic items, is giving 50% off Samsung’s wireless charging pads and plugs, giving you the opportunity to stock up on these handy devices.

 Wireless charging is the most convenient way to keep your smartphone charged up and ready to go.
 With Samsung wireless charging pads and plugs, you can easily keep all your devices powered up without a messy tangle of cables.
 The premium Qi-Certified charging pads and plugs are compatible with all Qi-enabled devices, including the latest Galaxy smartphones, iPhones, watches, buds, and tablets.